What Does It Mean, “If You Love Something, Let It Go”?

 Letting Go with Love

-If you're angry with them for moving on with their life, you might want to lash out at your loved one.
-You might want to make them feel bad about themselves for putting you in this position.
-You may indeed want them to suffer - at least a part of you might want that.
-Dealing with those feelings is your first priority, not only for their sake but for yours as well.
+Dealing with those feelings is your first priority, not only for their sake but also for yours.
 Talking to a counselor can help you get your feelings out without burdening your loved one with your emotional outbursts.
 Certainly, you can tell them how you feel in words, but you need to be careful about displaying intensely negative emotions towards them.
 When all is said and done, you'll regret having hurt them if you truly do love them.

 Instead, think of what you want for them as they move away from you.
 Do you want them to remember your relationship as a happy time in their life - so much so that they would consider coming back some day?
 If so, treat them with kindness and respect.
-Let them know you want the best for them and you're excited to see what wonderful things they can do.
-Congratulate them on their promotion or getting into the college of their choice.
-Make the departure one of such love and so many good wishes that they can leave with a strong feeling that life is good and is about to get even better.
+Let them know you want the best for them and you're excited to see what wonderful things they can do in their life without you.
+I know this sounds painful, but it ultimately will foster their independence and potentially lead them back to you.
+Congratulate them on their promotion or getting into the co1.llege of their choice.
+Make the separation process one of such love and good wishes that they will leave with a strong feeling that life is good and is about to get even better.

 Is It Okay to Stay in Touch?